project-gemmi/gemmi/docs/grid.rst

 setup()
 -------

-``read_ccp4_map()`` reads the data from file into a Grid class, keeping the same axis order and the same dimensions as in the file.
+``read_ccp4_map()`` and ``read_ccp4_mask()`` read the data from file into a Grid class, by default keeping the same axis order and the same dimensions as in the file.
 But the functions that operate on the grid data (such as ``get_position()``, ``interpolate_value()``, ``symmetrize()``) expect that the grid covers the whole unit cell and that the axes are in the X,Y,Z order.
-So before calling a function that uses either the symmetry or the unit cell parameters we need to setup the grid as required.
+So before calling a function that uses either the symmetry or the unit cell parameters we need to *setup* the grid as required.

-We do this by calling function ``setup()`` with two arguments.
+You do this either by calling the reading function with the optional argument ``setup=True``, or by calling the ``setup()`` method afterwards.
-The first argument is one of:

-* ReorderOnly -- only reorders axes to X, Y, Z (usually not sufficient),
-* Full -- reorders and expands the grid to cover to the whole unit cell,
-* FullCheck --  additionally, checks consistency of redundant data.
+The setup function has two arguments.

-The second argument is a value to be used for unknown values.
+The first one is a value to be used for unknown values.
-It is used only when ``setup()`` expands the grid to cover the whole unit cell, but the input file does not cover the whole asymmetric unit.
+It is used only when the input file does not cover a complete asymmetric unit.
+(If you used CCP4 program MAPMASK -- it is keyword PAD there).
+When you call a read function with setup=True, this argument is NaN for maps and -1 for masks.

+The second argument is optional and can be used to perform a partial setup only.

+* MapSetup.Full -- (default value) reorders and resizes the grid to cover the whole unit cell, applying symmetry.
+* MapSetup.NoSymmetry -- does not use symmetry when extending the map.
+* MapSetup.ReorderOnly -- only reorders axes to X, Y, Z.

+The setup function in the default mode checks the consistency of the data.
+If the data is redundant, the returned value is the biggest difference between equivalent points.
+In all other cases, it returns 0.

 **C++**

 ::

-    map.setup(GridSetup::Full, NAN);
+    map.setup(NAN);

 **Python**

 .. doctest::

-    >>> m.setup()  # gemmi.GridSetup.Full and NaN are the defaults
+    >>> m.setup(float('nan'))
+    0.0
     >>> # the grid dimensions were 8x6x10, now they are:
     >>> m.grid
     <gemmi.FloatGrid(60, 24, 60)>